ClickCease

 Understanding Custody Appeals: How Often Are Custody Appeals Won?

 Custody battles are emotionally charged, complex, and fraught with legal intricacies.
 For parents who find themselves on the losing end of a custody decision, an appeal might seem like a beacon of hope.
-This article aims to show how often custody appeals succeed.
+This article aims to show how often are custody appeals won.
 It will guide you through the legal process.
 It will discuss factors that might affect the outcome.

 The Landscape of Custody Appeals